pywbem/pywbemtools/docs/appendix.rst

 Profile implementations in a WBEM server are not entirely free when making a choice of which methodology to implement:

-* Autonomous profiles in a WBEM server must implement the central class methodology, and may in addition implement the new GetCentralInstances methodology.
+* Autonomous profiles in a WBEM server must implement the central-class methodology, and may in addition implement the GetCentralInstances methodology.

   Note that the scoping class methodology falls together with the